robertorcosta/azure-docs.pt-br/articles/storage/queues/storage-c-plus-plus-how-to-use-queues.md

 ---
-title: Como usar o armazenamento de filasC++()-armazenamento do Azure
+title: How to use Queue storage (C++) - Azure Storage
-description: Saiba como usar o serviço de armazenamento de filas no Azure.
+description: Learn how to use the Queue storage service in Azure.
 As amostras são escritas em C++.
 author: mhopkins-msft
 ms.author: mhopkins
 ms.date: 05/11/2017